 Ultimately, each of the above described items within the treatment plan are carried out within the counseling setting.
 They are important to begin to meet the needs of the Christian client.
 However, it is argued that the final need is the most critical in sustaining the goal of reducing and eliminating pornography use.
 Building and maintaining intimate relationships must be included and emphasized within the treatment plan for this client.
 However, assessing this need for the client can be difficult.

 There are several assessments that can be utilized to determine the social support for a client including the Multidimensional Scale of Perceived Social Support (MSPSS) (Zimet et al., 1988).
 Yet, this scale among others fails to grasp the true intimacy and non-judgement that is needed for many clients and individuals.
 Social support focuses more on having people who would be there for you if needed for a physical or emotional need.
 After describing the need for intimate relationships for the Christian single, there is a sense of the deeper level of relationship that is needed.
 Until such a scale is developed and empirically evaluated, counselors have been left to assess and address this need for the client on their own.
 However, once this need is realized, a plan can begin even from the first session to foster growth in this area for the client.

+Specifically, the treatment plan will focus on the three areas of need for the client.
+First, the problematic pornography use will be addressed through accountability and a cognitive behavioral theoretical (CBT) model of thought change.
+CBT has been found to be effective in treating problematic pornography use (Davis, 2001).
+Spiritual integration will be a beginning and ongoing treatment focus which will allow the client to begin to articulate how their spiritual beliefs impact their pornography use through journaling and talk therapy.
+Finally, the need for intimate relationships will be addressed through talk therapy on social interactions and role play (Heaney & Israel, 2008).
+While there can be many other empirically supported interventions to use for the client’s problematic pornography use, the focus of this discussion and treatment will focus on the building of intimate relationships.
+The goal of which would be to see the client’s social connectedness increase correspond with a reduction in pornography use as each of these needs are met.
+The following details the treatment plan and goals as well as an example of session formatting.

+Treatment Plan